 Aus dem Boden/From the Floor includes some one hundred and eighty large and small-scale works on paper, the majority of which have not been shown before.
 Like Rauch’s paintings, these works are characterized by a distinctive combination of figurative imagery and surrealist abstraction.
 His enigmatic compositions feature an eccentric cast of human characters, animals, and hybrids within familiar-looking but imaginary settings in which scale is often arbitrary, seeming to allude to different time zones or planes of existence.
 While some of the drawings are finished works in their own right, others are sketches that help to reveal the artist’s process or record an idea.

-Composed using a mixture of media including paint, pen, and marker, many of Rauch’s works on paper contain notes in the margins from meetings with collectors, curators, and friends.
+Composed using a mixture of media including paint, pen, and marker, many of Rauch’s drawings contain notes in the margins from meetings with collectors, curators, and friends.
 For Peter Schjeldahl, who reviewed the artist’s work in Drawing Now: Eight Propositions at MoMA QNS (The Museum of Modern Art, New York) in 2002, Rauch’s works evoke "a double sense of the verb ‘to draw’: to limn and to pull forth"—not only appropriating history and the work of other artists, but bringing them to "fractious life."

 Opening March 26, 2019 at David Zwirner in Hong Kong, Neo Rauch: Propaganda is an exhibition of new paintings by the artist.
 This show marks Rauch's debut solo presentation in China and will be accompanied by a catalogue featuring a short story by Daniel Kehlmann.

 Related Film Screenings

 Neo Rauch: Comrades and Companions